huangxny/5610-Final/README.md

 # 5610-Final-Project
 CS5610 Final Project: improve project 3 "Tire Online Store" by redesign and adding accessibility features

+Attention: previous repo used for this project is broken, so we have to re-commit everything to this one all at once.

 Author: Xinyuan Huang & YueWu

 Email: